Travis Knight: Directorial career

 In 2014, Shannon Tindle pitched to Knight a fantasy project based on samurais, which Knight, a fan of fantasy films, approved for development.
-The film was announced in December, 2014, as Kubo and the Two Strings, while Knight was revealed to be producing and directing the film, marking his directorial debut.
+The film was announced in December 2014, as Kubo and the Two Strings, while Knight was revealed to be producing and directing the film, marking his directorial debut.
 The film was released in 2016.
 Along with Arianne Sutner, Knight was again nominated for Best Animated Feature at the Academy Awards, for Kubo and the Two Strings.

-On March 2, 2017, Knight was revealed to be directing the live-action film Bumblebee, a reboot of the Transformers film series, marking Knight's first time working on a live-action film, and his first time working in a film without acting as a producer.
+On March 2, 2017, Knight was revealed to be directing the live-action film Bumblebee from the Transformers film series, marking Knight's first time working on a live-action film, and his first time working in a film without acting as a producer.
 Knight, a fan of the G1 version of the franchise, used many elements from the G1 version in the film.
-Bumblebee was released on December 21, 2018, to a positive reception from both critics and Transformers fans, with many calling it the best film in the franchise.
+Bumblebee was released on December 21, 2018, to positive reception from both critics and Transformers fans, with many calling it the best film in the franchise.

 In April 2019, he was set to direct an adaptation of Six Million Dollar Man starring Mark Wahlberg.
 In September 2021, Knight was announced to direct a film adaptation of Wildwood, with Chris Butler writing the screenplay.
 In April 2022, he was announced to direct a new Laika stop-motion neo-noir film titled The Night Gardener.

+On May 1, 2024, it was confirmed that Knight will direct a live-action Masters of the Universe movie for Amazon MGM Studios and Mattel Films.
+The film is set for release on June 5, 2026.

+On June 20, 2024, it was announced that Knight would direct an animated adaptation of the novel Piranesi.

 Personal life

-Knight is married and has two children.
+Travis Knight, his wife Maryse Knight, and their family live in Oregon.